Baler, Aurora: Spanish colonial period

 On June 27, 1898, 15 days after the Philippine Declaration of Independence, 54 Spanish soldiers of the Baler garrison, under the command of Captain Enrique de las Morenas y Fossi, made San Luis Obispo de Tolosa Church, named in Spanish for Louis of Toulouse, their barracks.
 When de las Morenas died on November 22, 1898, Lieutenant Saturnino Martín Cerezo replaced him.
 On June 2, 1899, the last Spanish garrison in the Philippines surrendered after the Siege of Baler, effectively ending over 300 years of Spanish rule in the country.

 American colonial period

 In 1902, the Americans incorporated the town into the province of Tayabas.
-Before the Americans came, Baler was under the district of El Príncipe from Nueva Ecija.
+Before the Americans came, Baler was under the district of El Príncipe in the Nueva Ecija province.

 The Comedia de Baler of Aurora mounted its first production in 1927.
 It was supported by then President Manuel L. Quezon and enjoyed the collaboration of artists Fortunato Esoreña and Alejandro Ferreras and arnis expert Antonino Ramos.
-Still alive today, it features a group of colorfully attired performers using authentic weapons, like swords and knives, in their plays.
+Still active today, it features a group of colorfully attired performers using authentic weapons, like swords and knives, in their plays.
 Manuel L. Quezon was the governor of Tayabas, which was renamed Quezon in his honor.